SAP-samples/btp-fiori-helloworld/docs/hellofiori/3_develop/3_6_log_debug.md

    The app will execute.
 You

-   Click "Alert" Button in your Hello-World app.
+   Click the "Alert" Button in your Hello-World app.

    ![](images/3_6_4_alerted.png)